-Assistant Professor - Computer Science and Engineering - University of South Carolina
+Assistant Professor - AI Institute - University of South Carolina

-I am an assistant professor at the University of South Carolina.
+I am an assistant professor of computer science at the AI Institute at the University of South Carolina.
 My goal is to design artificial intelligence algorithms to solve real-world problems that benefit humanity.
 I am particularly interested in deep learning, reinforcement learning, search, and applications to the natural sciences.

 I completed my Ph.D. in computer science at the University of California, Irvine, my M.S. in computer science from the University of Michigan, and my B.S. in electrical and computer engineering from the Ohio State University.

 I am currently seeking highly motivated students interested in deep learning, reinforcement learning, and search.

 The Rubik's cube has over 10^19 possible configurations.
 We have created a deep reinforcement learning algorithm, called DeepCubeA, that can solve the Rubik's cube and 6 other combinatorial puzzles without domain specific knowledge.
 We are currently investigating how DeepCubeA can be used to solve problems in the natural sciences.

 Solving the Rubik's Cube with Deep Reinforcement Learning and Search, Nature Machine Intelligence (2019)

 Solving the Rubik's Cube with Approximate Policy Iteration, ICLR (2019)